Seahawks to re-sign defensive end Branden Jackson

-The Seahawks plan to re-sign veteran defensive end Branden Jackson, according to a report from Ian Rapoport of NFL Media.
+The Seahawks plan to re-sign veteran defensive end Branden Jackson, a league source confirmed to the Seattle Times.

-Jackson was released a week ago when the Seahawks cut down their roster to 80 players, the new maximum for teams who want to be able to work with their entire team at once in the early stage of training camp (all teams have to be to 80 by Aug.
+Jackson was released a week ago Sunday when the Seahawks cut their roster to 80 players, the new maximum for teams who want to be able to work with their entire team at once in the early stage of training camp (all teams have to be to 80 by Aug.
 16).

 But Jackson will re-sign under a different contract on Wednesday, Rapoport said, once he has cleared COVID-19 testing protocols (players have to have three negative tests before being allowed in the building).